steveshogren/blog-source/source/_posts/2016-02-06-haskell-is-the-dark-souls-of-programming.markdown

 I decided to start the next version of my safety score posts.
 This time, however, I decided to do it in Haskell.
 I love Haskell for the same reasons I love Dark Souls.
-Fantasic and inscrutable lore, a great <del>combat</del> type system, a cliff-wall difficulty curve, and unending punishment.
+Fantastic and inscrutable lore, a great <del>combat</del> type system, a cliff-wall difficulty curve, and unending punishment.

-I want to collect a some statistics from the GitHub API.
-Follow along as I retrace my steps attempting the Tomb of the Dread HTTPS GET Request.
+I want to collect some statistics from the GitHub API.
+Watch as I retrace my steps attempting the Tomb of the Dread HTTPS GET Request.

 ### Step One - Stack (aka Pride Comes Before The Fall)